 How much does the Revel and Shopify connector cost?
 Basic set up listed above is free and then the on-going costs depend on the amount of data you push through the system.
 From our modelling most small cafes, bars and restaurants are on the $25 USD per month plan.
 Larger restaurants with multi locations are on our $100 / 199 plan.
 For more information on our pricing plans please see our pricing explanation page If DSYNC is installing your Shopify and Revel integration please update your credit card in the account section when you sign up for your DSYNC account.

 What does the Shopify and Revel connector do?

 There are three main features of the Revel/Shopify connector:

 - The connector pushes Revel CRM stock /products quantities to clients Shopify website.

 - When sales are made in Shopify the orders are then updated in the Revel system.

 - Customer and stock amendments in Revel are synchronized with Shopify.

 How hard is the connector to install?
 The DSYNC platform requires no programming however does require a medium technical level to set up the mapping section.
-DSYNC offers a complimentary set up and mapping service for clients who would like the Revel/Shopify integration set up.
+DSYNC offers paid set up and mapping service for clients who would like the Revel/Shopify integration set up.
 To initiate the setup, we will require a client install form that provides all the key information for setup.